junxit/us-congress-bills-116/bill.md

 This Act may be cited as the “Historically Black Colleges and Universities (HBCUs) Homeland Security Partnerships Act”.

 ## § 2.
-Department-wide strategy for enhanced partnerships with historically Black colleges and universities and minority-serving institutions
+Department-wide strategy for enhanced partnerships with historically black colleges and universities and minority-serving institutions

 Not later than 90 days after the date of the enactment of this Act, the Secretary, acting through the Under Secretary for Strategy, Policy, and Plans of the Department, shall—